 Arnos Vale Cemetery, Bath Road, BS4 3EW

-Oldbury Court is a beautiful and diverse estate, combining woodland and riverside paths with historic parkland and children’s play facilities.
+It’s also connected to Oldbury Court, a beautiful and diverse estate, combining woodland and riverside paths with historic parkland and children’s play facilities.
 The estate is a great place for a day out, featuring big green spaces and picnic areas, and is popular with walkers for its varied landscape and panoramic views.
-You’ll also find a nature trail, orienteering path and lots of bird and squirrel life, despite only being around three miles out of the city centre.
-Beyond the parkland, you can follow the path down to the river Frome, then on towards Snuff Mills, an historic section of the Frome Valley Walkway, where you’ll discover beautiful flowing water and it’s a great place to dust off those cobwebs from being inside for so long.
+You’ll also find a nature trail, an orienteering path and lots of bird and squirrel life, despite only being around three miles out of the city centre.

 Oldbury Court Estate, Oldbury Court Road, Fishponds, BS16 2JH

-Troopers Hill Nature Reserve is a local nature reserve in the St George area of east Bristol, and is owned by Bristol Parks.
-It is a hillside that has been quarried and mined in the past and overlooks the River Avon.
-With history, wild plants, animals, stunning views and two listed chimneys, Troopers Hill Nature Reserve is one of the most spectacular wildlife spots in the city.
-And to top this all off, Troopers Hill Nature Reserve has won the prestigious Green Flag Award every year since 2007.
-There is free unrestricted access every day.
-There are various trails that you can explore on Troopers Hill including one through the woodland.
-Troopers Hill also happens to be a great place for kite flying as it’s pretty much always windy there.
+Troopers Hill is a local nature reserve in St George; its hillside has been quarried and mined in the past and overlooks the River Avon.
+With history, wild plants, animals, stunning views and two listed chimneys, Troopers Hill is one of the most spectacular wildlife spots in the city.
+And to top this all off, it has won the prestigious Green Flag Award every year since 2007.
+With free, unrestricted access every day, there are various trails that you can explore on Troopers Hill, including one through the woodland.
+It also happens to be a great place for kite flying as it’s pretty much always windy there.

 Trooper’s Hill, off Trooper’s Hill Road, BS5 8XX

-Greville Smyth Park was originally part of Ashton Court Estate, but is now a very popular local community park in south Bristol, next door to Bristol City’s football ground.
-The park, formerly named ‘The People’s Park Bedminster,’ is well known for its splendid trees (there are around 46 different species of tree in the park), fine views, exciting children’s play area and varied community-led activity programme.
+Greville Smyth Park was originally part of Ashton Court Estate, but is now a very popular local community park in south Bristol, next door to Bristol City’s football ground, Ashton Gate.
+The park, formerly named ‘The People’s Park at Bedminster,‘ is well known for its splendid trees (there are around 46 different species of trees in the park), fine views, exciting children’s play area and varied community-led activity programme.
 You will also find tennis courts, football pitches, playing areas, a ping pong table, five outdoor exercise stations and a bowling green within the park.

 Greville Smyth Park, Ashton Road, BS3 2EA